microsoft/DynamicTelemetry/docs/docs/PositionPaper.DurableIds_StructuredPayloads.document.md

 ...the TRIGGER can spring in action, capturing memory dumps, CPU call stack sampling, or even can dial up extra telemetry collection.

-The importance of DuableID's and Structured Payloads cannot be overstated - projects running on millions or billions of machines, that do not make use of API's equipped with DurableID's and Structured Payloads are almost a guaranteed to be on the path to either struggle to be diagnosed, or will be
+The importance of DurableID's and Structured Payloads cannot be overstated - projects running on millions or billions of machines, that do not make use of API's equipped with DurableID's and Structured Payloads are almost a guaranteed to be on the path to either struggle to be diagnosed, or will be